 Athletes are prohibited from participating on behalf of the organization while impaired by the use of legal or illegal drugs.
-Consuming and/or possessing alcoholic beverages or tobacco products while participating as a volunteer in a NWABA program event is prohibited.
+Consuming and/or possessing alcoholic beverages or tobacco products while participating as an athlete in an NWABA program event is prohibited.